 This instructor takes academic integrity seriously.
-Insuring the "validity" of grades cheating is defined as providing or accepting information on an exam, plagiarism or copying anyone's written work.
+Insuring the "validity" of grades requires seeing that they reflect honest work and learning rather than cheating.
+Cheating is defined as providing or accepting information on an exam, plagiarism or copying anyone's written work.
 Students caught cheating will be given an "F" for the course, and UO's student conduct coordinator will be informed.
 The instructor retains the right to assign seats for tests, to change individual's seating for test security purposes, to require and check ID for admission to tests.
 "Plagiarism" is basically a form of theft: putting your name on work that is (in any part) not yours, where you have not fully identified the source from which you borrowed.
 Even taking someone else's ideas or paraphrasing their expression, without acknowledgment, is plagiarism.
 Be aware that the instructor is knowledgeable about computer-age plagiarizing techniques and how to diagnose their use.
 "Your responsibility, when you put your name on a piece of work, is simply to distinguish between what is yours and what is not, and to credit those who in any way have contributed" (quote is from Nancy Cotton of Wake Forest U.).